-Once your registration fee has been received, you will be sent your Study Guide and login details to the online mock exam platform.
-Your exam sitting is also included in the registration fee.
+Once your registration fee has been received, you will be given access to our candidate zone where you can:

+- access your study guide;

+- access the mock exam platform to track your progress;

+- book CIR supporting courses; and

+- access the monthly policy round-up.

+Your final exam sitting is also included in the registration fee.